-MINIMUM REQUIREMENT Medical personnel type Response time Logistical considerations 1 x Standard Medical Response Team available on site Should have an immediate access to any part of the competition arena and warm up areas.

-Additional medical personnel required for adequate coverage

-As pre-determined by the CMO and OC depending on the layout and number of arenas

-If possible: ambulance or equivalent arrangement (see table in II.3 for details) for:

-- Treatment of minor ailments - Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.
+Medical personnel type Response time Logistical considerations 1 x Standard Medical Response Team available on site Strongly recommended: maximum 3 minutes() from notification of accident Should have an immediate access to any part of the competition arena and warm up areas. + Additional me dical personnel required for ac lequate coverage As pre-determined by the CMO and OC depending on the layout and number of arenas + If possible: ambulance o or equivalent arrangement (see table in II.3 for details) for: Treatment of minor ailments Observation and initial treatment of serious injuries or illness Transportation to appropriate medical facilities.